 - 25.4.1 A batter may retire at any time during his innings when the ball is dead.
 The umpires, before allowing play to proceed, shall be informed of the reason for a batter retiring. - 25.4.2 If a batter retires because of illness, injury or any other unavoidable cause, that batter is entitled to resume his innings.
-If for any reason this does not happen, that batter is to be recorded as 'Retired not out'.

-- 25.4.3 If a batter retires for any reason other than as in clause 25.4.2, the innings of that batter may be resumed only with the consent of the opposing captain.
-If for any reason his innings is not resumed, that batter is to be recorded as 'Retired out'. - 25.4.4 If after retiring a batter resumes his innings, subject to the requirements of clauses 25.4.2 and 25.4.3, it shall be only at the fall of a wicket or the retirement of another batter.
+If for any reason this does not happen, that batter is to be recorded as 'Retired not out'. - 25.4.3 If a batter retires for any reason other than as in clause 25.4.2, that batter is to be recorded as 'Retired out'. - 25.4.4 If after retiring a batter resumes his innings, subject to the requirements of clauses 25.4.2, it shall be only at the fall of a wicket or the retirement of another batter.